Backup software ready for Windows Server 2025 with Hyper-V backup, cloud backup, VMware backup, disk cloning & imaging, P2V/V2V/V2P, and FTPS server

 The SSL option should be checked if any remote management link will go through an intelligent firewall system or the internet or other public networks.
 Otherwise, firewalls might misinterpret the traffic as malicious and abruptly break the connection.
 The standard Windows Firewall, however, will work fine without the SSL option and requires no further configuration.

-Adding a Slave Server
+Adding a Node Server

 Once you have enabled remote management by clicking on the option in the main menu (after having set up a password as described above), the main screen will split vertically.
 You will see a server tree on the left with the local host being already added below.
 Then right-click on top entry “Server List” and select “Add Server”: